Usually, this trope is used for comedic effect, because it's hard to see coming.

 In the Dr. Seuss story The Cat In The Hat Comes Back, the cat gets rid of a ring of pink cake icing in the tub by doffing his hat to reveal a smaller Cat A, who does the same for Cat B, on and on, who only spread the ring around and turn all the snow in the neighborhood pink - until Cat Z is revealed...he's microscopic in size, but under his hat is something called VOOM, which loudly cleans the mess up.

 In Watership Down, Fiver, one of the smallest of the rabbits, falls into a psychic-coma during the climax.
 As he loses consciousness, he lets out such a terrible, alien sound it penetrates the burrow and scares the hraka out of the invading rabbits outside.
 Given what rabbit-cries typically sound like (See Real Life, below) that says a lot.

 It was a small dog—the sort of animal from which you would have expected a noise like a squeaking slate-pencil; but it was simply baying.
 It had retired into a corner, and was leaning against the wall with bulging eyes; and every two seconds it chucked its head back in a kind of pained way and let out another terrific bellow.

-Janice from Friends was very attractive, in a New Jersey sort of way, but had an annoyingly nasal voice.
+Janice from Friends was very attractive, but had an annoyingly nasal voice.

 Not to mention her laugh...